lmullen/jekyll-ebook/README.md

 This script loops through the files you want included in the EPUB in the order you specify, formatting them properly.

-The `indir` option sets the path to your Jekyll posts and pages.
-You might set `indir` to the path to your `_posts` directory.
+The `content-dir` option sets the path to your Jekyll posts and pages.
+You might set `content-dir` to the path to your `_posts` directory.

 The `contents` option lists the files you want to include, organized by section.
 The `section-title`s will create header pages separating the